 Another important element to understand the prolonged persistence of Menga is the durability of the tumular structure.
 The dolmen builders created an insulating mound that keeps the interior of the dolmen perfectly dry.
 This insulation is especially important because the highly porous rocks that compose the main support for the dolmen would suffer major weight changes and chemical and physical weathering due to water interaction.

-The architects of the dolmen not only designed a building with pillars that could support the weight of these poorly consolidated rocks but also inferred the importance of considering the weight of the tumulus.
-This is deduced from the arch-shaped contour they gave to the upper side of capstone #5, which helps distribute vector forces from the center of the capstone toward the sides.
+The dolmen’s architects designed pillars strong enough to support the unstable rock above.
+They also accounted for the weight of the tumulus, as shown by the arch-shaped contour of capstone #5.
+This feature helps redirect vector forces from the center toward the edges, reducing structural stress.
 Making Menga the first human-built stone structure functioning as a discharge arch.